factor/factor/SSL-CONCURRENCY-AUDIT.md

   and context-switch return types, and protocol-limit macro wrappers.
 Bind crypto APIs to the configured libcrypto instead of a hard-coded Windows DLL;
   restore libssl selection for subsequent SSL functions.
-* Release Windows certificate enumeration/store objects on success and failure;
-  use a caller-owned buffer for certificate name printing.

 ### Scheduling and I/O

 * Cancel I/O timeout timers in `finally`, including when an operation throws.
   Clear timer running/thread state when callbacks fail or loops exit.
-* Give timed condition waits a notification token, preventing an already queued timeout callback from deleting/resuming a waiter after notification won.
-* Recheck lock, reader/writer lock, semaphore, and flag predicates after waking.
+* Recheck lock, reader/writer lock, semaphore, and lower-flag predicates after waking.
 A runnable thread can acquire a resource before an earlier waiter resumes.
+Ordinary flag waits retain broadcast notification semantics.
-* Preserve a single monotonic deadline across wakeups in locks, semaphores, flags, promises, and mailbox receives/close waits.
+* Preserve a single monotonic deadline across wakeups in locks, semaphores, and mailbox receives.
 Unmatched mailbox messages no longer extend a selective receive's timeout indefinitely.
 * Make parallel-filter collect predicate results independently, then assemble the result in input order.
-Parallel-map uses generic intermediate storage so predicates/results need not fit the input sequence's element type.
+Parallel-map allocates storage from the output exemplar so results need not fit the input sequence's element type.
 * Preserve the first linked promise error when several supervised stages fail.
 * Merge epoll registrations with EPOLL_CTL_MOD when a descriptor already has readers or writers.
 Removing one direction preserves the other registration.
-  Protect epoll/kqueue construction, and publish kqueue callbacks only after native registration succeeds.
+  Protect epoll construction.
 * Close and unregister Unix descriptors even if cancellation raises an error;
   attempt cancellation of both input and output callbacks.
+* Release the semaphore actually acquired by a server handler, including when that server is stopped/reinitialized before the old handler finishes.

 ### Native VM preparation